 Unfortunately though, moderate and severe plagiocephaly will not correct with repositioning and sometimes won’t even be improved at all, instead requiring other forms of plagiocephaly treatment, such as the TiMband.
 However, once a baby reaches the age of 14 months, the bones in the skull have hardened and the growth rate slows dramatically.
 This is why we do not offer any form of plagiocephaly treatment for adults, children, and older babies.

 For more information on what happens if you don’t treat plagiocephaly, check out our previous post for a more detailed look into the incidences of plagiocephaly in adults, also offering advice on effective treatment for your baby.

-We always advise that you trust your parental instincts and if you are concerned about your baby’s head shape, book a free consultation with one of our orthotic specialists to check your baby’s head shape.
+We always advise that you trust your parental instincts and if you are concerned about your baby’s head shape, book a free pre-assessment with one of our orthotic specialists to check your baby’s head shape.
 We offer a no-obligation assessment at your nearest clinic to help you make an informed decision about the best method of treatment for your baby.